jina-ai/executor-simpleindexer/README.md

     uses_metas={'workspace': './foo_workspace'})
 ```

 To search documents, the `SimpleIndexer` leverages [`DocumentArrayMmap`](https://docs.jina.ai/fundamentals/document/documentarraymemmap-api/)'s `match` function.
+It calculate the distance beween the `embedding` of the query Document and the `embedding`s of the indexed Documents.
+By default, all the index Documents will be returned.
+You can set the `'limit'` arguments in `match_args` to limit the maximum number of returned matches.

-For advanced usages, one can pass arguments to the `match` function by specifying `match_args` as below:
+For advanced usages, one can pass arguments to the [`match`](https://docs.jina.ai/api/jina.types.arrays.abstract/?#jina.types.arrays.abstract.AbstractDocumentArray.match) function by specifying `match_args` as below:

 ```python
 Flow().add(